As copywriters, we have one of the best jobs in the world – we get to talk directly to our audience and tell stories.

 We get to entertain, to make an impact, to appeal to emotions.
 And we get to play.
 We can play with words, move them around a page and bring their meaning or character to life in unexpected ways.

-With this year's D&AD New Blood Awards brief set by the Army in mind, let’s take a quick look at some Pencil-winning copy from previous years.
+With this year's D&AD New Blood Awards brief set by Nationwide and Shelter in mind, let’s take a quick look at some Pencil-winning copy from previous years.

 – Vikki Ross

 Already a Yellow Pencil winner in its 2016 Dazed short-film category, this entry blew a unanimous Black Pencil jury away with one simple thing - honesty.
 It’s raw and it’s true.
 It makes you feel.
 If you’re around the same age as the writer, you can relate to him.
 If you’re older, it makes you remember your youth.
 All of these beautiful elements make for an incredibly emotive piece.

 Award: Black Pencil / New Blood Awards 2016 / Dazed brief